mablaev/binary-logger/README.txt

 sh> java -version
 And in the output you should see something like this:

-openjdk version "11.0.7" 2020-04-14...if you don't see it, please visit https://java.com/en/download/help/download_options.xml
+openjdk version "11.0.7" 2020-04-14...

-Once you install it, check java -version again.
+if you don't see it, please visit https://java.com/en/download/help/download_options.xml Once you install it, check java -version again.

 2) Unpack the archive with the source code